billzo/xbooxp/trunk/README.txt

 					testing purposes.

-To see the help screen, just type XBOOXP, and you will see the above message(or similar).
+To see the help screen, just type xbooxp, and you will see the above message(or similar).

 So, if your parellel port address is 0x278, you want delay=2, and you want to upload a multiboot file named matrix.mb without a valid header(too lazy to use GBAFIX), just put this line in run.bat:

-	XBOOXP matrix.mb -278 -h -d2
+	xbooxp matrix.mb -278 -h -d2

 Simple as pie.